AusDTO/pe-rds-broker/README.md

 Once the broker is configured and deployed, you will need to [register the broker](https://docs.cloudfoundry.org/services/managing-service-brokers.html#register-broker) and [make the services and plans public](https://docs.cloudfoundry.org/services/access-control.html#enable-access).

+### Testing

+To test apps can bind to the databases as expected, you can use the [db-viewer](https://github.com/AusDTO/db-viewer) application.
+It's a very simple app built purely for this purpose.

 #### Retrieving passwords